nitishmalpotra/DS-mini-projects/README.md

 ### [02 - Churn Emails Inbox - Dataset](https://github.com/nitishmalpotra/DS-mini-projects/tree/main/02%20-%20Churn%20Emails%20-%20Dataset)

-This project on Churning the Emails Inbox with Python.
-In this project, you will use Python to access the data from files and process it to achieve certain tasks.
-You will explore the MBox email dataset, and use Python to count lines, headers, subject lines by emails and domains.
+This project on Churning the Emails Inbox will use Python to access the data from files and process it to achieve certain tasks.
+We will explore the MBox email dataset, and use Python to count lines, headers, subject lines by emails and domains.